TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 # Storybook

 [Storybook]() describes itself as a "frontend workshop for building UI components and pages in isolation".
 Teams use it for UI development, testing and documentation.
+Storybook supports all the major UI [frameworks](https://storybook.js.org/docs/get-started/frameworks), including React with Vite.

 Storybook generates an app that showcases your components.
 Each component has its own page with embedded documentation and controls that allow you to modify component props and interact with the component.
 Different component states can be saved as [stories](https://storybook.js.org/docs/get-started/whats-a-story).
 Each story has a corresponding page in the app.